Who I Am

 I’ve written a lot of software over the years, having walked the standard advancement track for a software developer from “Software Engineer” on up to “CIO.”
 After that, I went into business for myself full time, remaining in and around the business of software development.
 I’ve written a lot of different kinds of software across a lot of different domains and in a lot of different languages.
 I’ve been a team member, team leader, architect, consultant, manager, and tech executive.
 And I’ve had a lot of fun doing it!

-These days, I still do some application development, but I’m focused on a number of other things as well.
-I’ve been doing a lot of IT management consulting and software craftsmanship coaching of late, both of which often boil down to gap analysis of delivery teams, followed by tactical solutions that make the people on them able to work more effectively.
-I’ve taken to helping a number of software product organizations with their blogging and copy efforts like some sort of developer evangelism consultant, which I’m actually really enjoying.
+These days, I don’t generally do paid application development (I just do it for fun, teaching, and entrepreneurial purposes).
+Instead, I’m focused on a number of related things.
+I’ve been doing a lot of IT management and strategy consulting and software craftsmanship coaching of late, both of which often boil down to gap analysis of delivery teams, followed by strategic solutions that make the people on them able to work more effectively.
+I’ve taken to helping a number of software product organizations with their blogging and copy in an evangelism/content marketing consultant capacity, which I’m actually really enjoying.
 And finally, I’m generating a lot of content: Pluralsight courses, books, video series, and a few other things that I’ll announce soon.

 So, thanks for stopping by.
 If you’re interested in the content I create, please explore the blog and the products page.
 If you’re interested in asking me about any kind of software development or consulting, please take a look at my services page.